14 IRS Audit Red Flags for Retirees

 That's because the IRS knows what the average charitable donation is for folks at your income level.
 Also, if you don't get an appraisal for donations of valuable property, or if you fail to file Form 8283 for noncash donations over $500, you become an even bigger audit target.

 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.

 If you've donated a conservation or façade easement to charity, or if you are an investor in a partnership, LLC or trust that made such a donation, chances are very good that you'll hear from the IRS.
 Battling abusive syndicated conservation easement deals is a strategic enforcement priority of the tax agency.
 Revenue agents are targeting promoters, taxpayers, preparers and advisers.
 As a result of the IRS clamping down, there are about 100 syndicated easement cases on the Tax Court docket.

 Not Taking Required Minimum Distributions

 Individuals age 72 and older must take RMDs from their retirement accounts by the end of each year.
 However, there's a grace period for the year in which you turn 72: You can delay the payout until April 1 of the following year.
-A special rule applies to those still employed at age 72 or older: You can delay taking RMDs from your current employer's 401(k) until after you retire (this rule doesn't apply to IRAs).
-The amount you have to take each year is based on the balance in each of your accounts as of December 31 of a prior year and the life-expectancy factor found in IRS Publication 590-B.
+A special rule applies to those still employed at age 72 or older: You can generally delay taking RMDs from your current employer's 401(k) until after you retire (this rule doesn't apply to IRAs).
+The amount you have to take each year is based on the balance in each of your accounts as of December 31 of the prior year and the life-expectancy factor found in IRS Publication 590-B.